1. Home

 Group E

-Germany are strong favourites to top their group, even though they fell at the group stage in the 2022 World Cup despite nabbing two last-gasp goals to beat Costa Rica 4-2.
+Germany is a strong favourite to top its group, even though the team fell at the group stage in the 2022 World Cup despite nabbing two last-gasp goals to beat Costa Rica 4-2.

 Ecuador looked to be one of the most solid sides during their group games at the last World Cup finals, but came a cropper against the physicality of Senegal to lose 2-1 and exit the tournament.